 Federal Circuit Court

-Most family law matters that are filed in Court are heard in the Federal Circuit Court.
+Most family law matters that are filed by our family law solicitors gold coast area are filed in Court and are heard in the Federal Circuit Court.